PinguinoIDE/pinguinoide.github.io/site/README.md

   details: Support a wide range of Microchip 8 and 32-bit microcontrollers.
 - title: Multi-Peripherals
   details: Native USB, Serial, I2C, SPI, PWM and more, out-of-the-box.
-footer: Copyright © Regis Blanchot | This site was made with Vuepress + Netlify + Cloudflare + Coffee + Love
+footer: Copyright © Regis Blanchot
 ---

 ## As Easy as 1, 2, 3